ibm-cloud-docs/FileStorage/replication.md

 -h, --help                      Show this message and exit.
 ```

+## Creating the initial replica with the API
+{: #createrepAPI}
+{: api}

+Replications work based on a snapshot schedule.
+You must first have snapshot space and a snapshot schedule for the source volume before you can replicate.

+To create a replica, use the [`order_replicant_volume` method](https://softlayer-python.readthedocs.io/en/latest/api/managers/SoftLayer.managers.FileStorageManager/#SoftLayer.managers.FileStorageManager.order_replicant_volume){: external} of the API Python client.
+Specify the ID of the primary volume to be replicated with the `volume_id` parameter, the `snapshot_schedule` to use for replication, the `location` for the replica volume, and the `tier` or `iops` value of the new replica.

 ## Viewing the replica volumes in the Volume List in the console
 {: #replicalistUI}
 {: ui}